 Interim cleaning frequency will depend on the amount of traffic, the type of soiling, and levels of soiling.
 Interim cleaning processes will include the use of counter-rotating brushes, which will enhance the overall appearance of the carpet.

 Restorative cleaning processes utilize rinsing or deep-cleaning extraction to remove embedded soils and oils from the carpet.
 It can also remove any residues or

 Creating a Restorative Cleaning Schedule

 The location, carpet traffic, and the effectiveness of the maintenance program will help to determine your restorative cleaning schedule.
 Below are some tips for creating one:

-- Inspect the facility for the flow of traffic patterns, looking for heavy-use and high-soil areas, such as main lobbies, elevator lobbies,
+- Inspect the facility for the flow of traffic patterns, looking for heavy-use and high-soil areas, such as main lobbies, elevator lobbies, main hallways,

 lunch rooms, break areas, freight elevators, coffee stations, and offices.